Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

    - Create controller interfaces for all entities: roles, accounts and users to include methods to implement
    - Create controller implementations (classes) for all entities: roles, accounts and users to implement methods and establish endpoint routes

+6. Security configuration, AUTHENTICATION and AUTHORIZATION
+   - Add dependencies: jwt dependency
+   - Add filters for authentication and authorisation
+   - Add a security configuration file
+   - Use PasswordEncoder to encode passwords

 ***

 ## How the project works and how to use it: